apache/lucene/README.md

 can be modified if necessary.

-`./gradlew check` will assemble Lucene and run all validation tasks unit tests.
+`./gradlew check` will assemble Lucene and run all validation tasks (including unit tests).

-`./gradlew help` will print a list of help commands for high-level tasks.
-One of these is `helpAnt` that shows the gradle tasks corresponding to ant targets you may be familiar with.
+`./gradlew help` will print a list of help guides that help understand how the build and typical workflow works.

 If you want to build the documentation, type: